Opus10/python-library-template/README.md

 By default, the template configures that every branch of code is covered by tests in the `pyproject.toml` file.
 It is recommended to not turn off this setting and instead opt for placing `# pragma: no cover` comments on functions or lines of code that do not have any value in being covered by tests.
 By keeping this setting on, it helps ensure that any new additions to the library have been tested or have at least been documented to say that it isn't valuable to test.

 For validation, [ruff](https://docs.astral.sh/ruff/) is used to do static analysis of code.
 These checks are executed in the `.circleci/config.yaml` file and can be executed locally with `make lint`.

-## FAQ

-### Why Use This Template?

-Using this template ensures that your Python package behaves like all of the other Django apps at Opus 10, all the way from local development to documentation to production deployment.
-Having all of our Django apps set up, documented, and deployed in similar ways decreases the cognitive load for others using, fixing, and maintaining your tool.

-Using this template also ensures your package is kept up to date with changes at Opus 10, such as when we upgrade Python to newer versions or potentially switch to a different packaging index.